Deceptions in the time of the ‘alternative facts’ president

 Then came his election defeat and a menacing twist in his life history of assaulting the facts.

-That’s when Trump, primed for months to declare the election stolen from him, spun a web of deception and denialism in an effort to overturn the will of voters, pairing his words with furious action in the courts and intimidation of election officials.
+That’s when Trump, primed for months to declare the election stolen from him, spun a web of deception and denialism in an effort to overturn the will of voters, pairing his words with furious and futile action in the courts and intimidation of election officials.
 This all exploded in violent insurrection at the Capitol by followers inflamed by his sustained and flamboyant lie.

 The United States, that self-described beacon of democracy, that supposed shining city on a hill, came under the flickering shadow of his gaslight.